nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ![nephio-r2-deployment-diagram.png](/images/user-guides/nephio-r2-deployment-diagram.png)

-The placement of Core and RAN network functions and the naming of the clouds is refered from O-RAN.WG6.CADS-v4.00 TR page 23.
+The placement of Core and RAN network functions and the naming of the clouds is referred from O-RAN.WG6.CADS-v4.00 TR page 23.

 The network configuration is illustrated in the following figure: